Badisse/Developpeur-Ethereum-Template/6. Dapp/Projet/hardhat/docs/Voting.md

 function addProposal(string _desc) external nonpayable
 ```

-Add a proposalMust be called by a registered voters
+Add a proposal

-*Emit a ProposalRegistered event*
+*Must be called by a registered voters.
+Emit a ProposalRegistered event*

 #### Parameters